appath/dotfiles/README.md

 (
 mkdir github # Create a folder on disk

-git clone https://github.com/** " Copy your repository to your computer
+git clone https://github.com/** "Copy your repository to your computer

 "Make changes